arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

   This has both pros (clearer signal) and cons (if cell interactions/collective behavior are of interest).
 - is it suitable to automatically find 'interesting' combinations of genes?
   Can we train RL to discover those for us?
 - can it handle tissue slices?
-Can we pool-screen whole mouse?
+Can we pool-screen [whole mouse](https://www.frontiersin.org/articles/10.3389/fragi.2021.714926/full)?
-- if previous is true, can vision pipeline handle neurons?
+- can vision pipeline handle neurons?
 Is DINO a good choice for that?

 Hopefully more research will come and we'll get answers to these and other questions soon.